MichJadams/ghost/README.md

+# Project:  Code Name:  Ghost

+A cozy browser-based game where you control the spirit of a subway train.
+Help your sooth your spirit by navigating to a station that fulfills its needs.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.